hiifong/awesome-x/README.md

 - [srs](https://github.com/ossrs/srs) SRS is a simple, high efficiency and realtime video server, supports RTMP, WebRTC, HLS, HTTP-FLV and SRT.
 - [fmt](https://github.com/fmtlib/fmt) A modern formatting library
 - [cpeditor](https://github.com/cpeditor/cpeditor) The IDE for competitive programming 🎉 | Fetch, Code, Compile, Run, Check, Submit 🚀
+- [TrafficMonitor](https://github.com/zhongyang219/TrafficMonitor) TrafficMonitor is a network monitoring software with floating window feature for Windows.
+It displays the current internet speed and CPU and RAM usage.
+There are also other capabilities like an embedded display in the taksbar, changeable display skins, and historical traffic statistics.
+- [o3de](https://github.com/o3de/o3de) Open 3D Engine (O3DE) is an Apache 2.0-licensed multi-platform 3D engine that enables developers and content creators to build AAA games, cinema-quality 3D worlds, and high-fidelity simulations without any fees or commercial obligations.
+- [json](https://github.com/nlohmann/json) JSON for Modern C++
+- [aria2](https://github.com/aria2/aria2) aria2 is a lightweight multi-protocol & multi-source, cross platform download utility operated in command-line.
+It supports HTTP/HTTPS, FTP, SFTP, BitTorrent and Metalink.
+- [ImHex](https://github.com/WerWolv/ImHex) 🔍 A Hex Editor for Reverse Engineers, Programmers and people who value their retinas when working at 3 AM.
+- [Marlin](https://github.com/MarlinFirmware/Marlin) Marlin is an optimized firmware for RepRap 3D printers based on the Arduino platform. | Many commercial 3D printers come with Marlin installed.
+- [abseil-cpp](https://github.com/abseil/abseil-cpp) Abseil Common Libraries (C++)
 ## Go
 - [gitea](https://github.com/go-gitea/gitea) Git with a cup of tea, painless self-hosted git service
 - [gin](https://github.com/gin-gonic/gin) Gin is a HTTP web framework written in Go (Golang).
 It features a Martini-like API with much better performance -- up to 40 times faster.
 If you need smashing performance, get yourself some Gin.